 To prevent the heartache of losing a pet, American Humane created “Every Day is Tag Day™,” a nationwide effort held annually on the first Saturday in April.
 The event unites thousands of animal care and control agencies, veterinarians, and humane organizations in the common goal of urging pet owners to equip their pets with ID tags and/or microchips to maximize the chance of their safe return if they stray from home or are lost on vacation.

-Many pets have tags and most who have been adopted from shelters in recent years have already been microchipped by the staff there, but you should check to make sure your pet has at least one form of identification, and preferably two.
-Microchipping provides an additional layer of protection in the event the pet’s collar and tag fall off or are removed, and many shelters check for microchips when receiving an animal.
+Many pets have tags and most who have been adopted from shelters in recent years have already been microchipped by the staff there, but you should still check to make sure your pet has at least one form of identification, or preferably two.
+Microchipping provides an additional layer of protection in the event the pet’s collar and tag fall off or are removed, and shelters often check for microchips when receiving an animal.
 The tiny electronic capsule embedded under the animal’s skin contains a code which links the pet to its owner through a database.
 Like ID tags, microchips need to contain current contact information.
 They do little good if you have moved.
 There are many databases online where you can register the microchip to help increase the chances of being reunited with your lost pet.
 New online technologies can also offer protection but check them out thoroughly first.

 To Make Every Day Tag Day:

-- Make sure your pet wears a collar with a current ID tag, rabies tag, and city/county license.
+- Make sure your pet always wears a collar with a current ID tag, rabies tag, and city/county license.